 Local Medical Clinic Internships

-Many healthcare professional schools require that students be actively engaged in shadowing or working in healthcare environments.
-This shows commitment to the profession and ensures that you begin to understand the human condition and the state of the healthcare system.
+Many health professional schools require that students be actively engaged in shadowing or working in health care environments.
+This shows commitment to the profession and ensures that you begin to understand the human condition and the state of the health care system.
 The Office of Medical and Health Programs and the Office of Civic Engagement work with three medical clinics (learn more about the sites below) in the local area that allow our pre-health students to intern during the semester.

 These internships are open to all pre-medical and pre-health students.
 Applicants will be expected to follow HIPPA (Health Insurance Portability and Accountability Act, passed by Congress in 1996) regulations and will be expected to understand and follow a standard code of conduct for professional decorum.
 These expectations will be discussed during orientation, which is mandatory before interning at the clinics.

-Also, if you want to engage with these clinics in the summer, in a leadership capacity, please see more information about the Cumberland Medical Clinic Internship.
+Also, if you want to engage with these clinics during the summer in a leadership capacity, please see more information about the Cumberland Medical Clinic Internship.